fREQUENTLY aSKED qUESTIONS

 What is the fee for a home visit?

-When medicare guidelines are not met and/or the patient is not truly homebound, the charge to come out to the patient's residence starts at $150 and is based on distance and time.
+When medicare guidelines are not met and/or the patient is not truly homebound, the charge to come out to the patient's residence starts at $200 (which includes the treatment) and is based on distance and time.
 Please contact the office for specific costs.

 What is the fee for foot care?

-When medicare guidelines are not met, the charges are based on Fee for Service.
-The fee starts at $65.
+When Medicare guidelines are not met, the charges are based on Fee for Service.
+The treatment fee is included in the visit fee.
 Additional costs for excessive nail and callus growth can be expected.

 How can I pay a bill?